glycerine/greenpack/README.md

 it Encode/Decode was producing some errors that I have not had time to track down.
 For now you'll want to manually dedup pointers.
 Marshal/Unmarshal has never supported pointer dedup so it was never affected.
+The env var GREENPACK_DEDUP can be set (to true) to reverse the default (have dedup on again) under go generate.
+It also accepts false but that is the default now.

 ### December 2024: SQL support.